chinibi/wc-step-by-step-ordering-free/readme.txt

 This premium feature allows you to change the labels of various items on the SBS System.

-"Required Items" Section Title: Products with the "Required" attribute are displayed in their own sections.
+Required Items Section Title: Products with the Required attribute are displayed in their own sections.
 You can add text before and after the category name.

 Before Category Name: Select - You can change to whatever you want.

 After Category Name: (Required) - You can change to whatever you want.

-"Optional Items" Section Title: Products that do not have the "Required" attribute are displayed separately from those that do.
+Optional Items Section Title: Products that do not have the Required attribute are displayed separately from those that do.
 You can add text before and after the Category Name.

 Before Category Name: (default none) - You can change to whatever you want.

 After Category Name: (Add-ons) - You can change to whatever you want.

-"Featured Items" Section Title: Featured Products are products with the "Featured" tag selected from the Products list.
+Featured Items Section Title: Featured Products are products with the Featured tag selected from the Products list.
 You can name your featured section title anything you would like.

 Default title: Our Featured Items  - You can change to whatever you want.